 PAIN Reports gives special attention to submissions reporting the results of enterprising and high-risk research and pilot studies as well as locally developed clinical guidelines from scientists and clinicians in developing countries.
 IASP also publishes the journal PAIN.

 David Yarnitsky, MD, is the Editor-in-Chief.
-The Editorial Board consists of Dr. Yarnitsky as well as Section Editors Nadine Attal (France), Karen Davis (Canada), Gregory O. Dussor (USA), Roger Fillingim (USA), and Claudia Sommer (Germany).
+The Editorial Board consists of Dr. Yarnitsky as well as Section Editors Nadine Attal (France), Claudia Campbell (USA), Karen Davis (Canada), Gregory O. Dussor (USA), G. Allen Finley (Canada), Nurcan Üçeyler (Germany), and Ajay Wasan (USA).

 The Editorial Board also comprises the following Associate Editors: